thrashr888/Bogart/README.md

     git submodule init
     git submodule update --init --recursive

-*This will get easier, I'll update this readme when I get that worked out.*
+*This should get simpler, I'll update this readme when I get that worked out.*

 Examples
 -------